tkrofecheck/micro-blog/README.md

 * New post length must be limited and must not be zero; the character counter must be functional (check Zeplin spec for more details).
 * Posts must support the following interactions:
   * Reply: this creates a new post in reply to the original post; replies are visually distinct in the timeline
-  * Repost: this would show the original post in the reposting user's timeline; in this project, it's only used to count reposts
+  * Repost: this shows the original post in the reposting user's timeline
   * Like: this would save the original post in the reposting user's liked posts lists; in this project, it's only used to count likes
+* Post interactions should appear via hover on desktop and via tap on mobile.
+* Posts should revert to their pre-interaction state once an interaction has been completed.
 * The interface should be responsive; it should scale with the viewport size.
+* The message entry text box should be visible at all times.
+* Replies should be nested under the posts they are replying to.

 ## How to submit your work